Saberial/bot-legal-docs/TERMS_OF_SERVICE.md

 ## 8. Prohibited Uses

-You may not use the Software to:
+You may not use the Service to:
 - Violate any applicable laws or regulations
 - Infringe on intellectual property rights
-- Distribute malware or harmful code
+- Attempt to reverse engineer or exploit the Bot
-- Attempt to gain unauthorized access to systems
+- Attempt to gain unauthorized access to the Bot's systems
-- Spam or send unsolicited communications via Discord
+- Spam or abuse the notification features
 - Violate Discord's Terms of Service or Community Guidelines
+- Use the Service for commercial purposes
+- Resell or redistribute access to the Service

 ## 9. Modifications to Terms